 In making your own mustard barbecue sauce, you can play with the balance of tanginess, sweetness, and heat.
 You may use prepared yellow mustard or opt for Dijon or brown mustard.
 While most of these sauces add apple cider vinegar because of the superior flavor, any vinegar will do.
 Brown sugar is typically used as the sweet element, but you could use honey or molasses.
 The pepper element can be black pepper, cayenne pepper, chili powder, or hot sauce.
 A balance of white, black, and red peppers hits different parts of the tongue giving a well-rounded heat.

 A great mustard sauce can include most any herbs and spices.
 Garlic and onion are common, but you may also use herbs like oregano, thyme, or marjoram and spices like cumin, celery seed, and nutmeg.
 Nutmeg, in particular, makes flavors pop out and adds depth to anything it is added too.

 To make it, combine the ingredients in a saucepan and simmer on low heat for 30 minutes.
 Make sure to stir the sauce often to prevent burning.
 Once cooked through, remove from heat and let the sauce cool to room temperature before using.

 An opened bottle of mustard barbecue sauce can be kept in the refrigerator for four months for the best quality.
 Homemade mustard barbecue sauce should be kept refrigerated if not used immediately and will be at best quality for a week.
 It can be frozen to keep longer.

 Benefits of Mustard Barbecue Sauce

 Mustard barbecue sauce adds an extra punch of flavor to meat.
 Serving it can be a great variation from the typical heavy, sweet, tomato-based barbecue sauces.
-By making your own you can choose the ingredients, including ensuring it is gluten-free if that is desired.
+By making your own, you can select the ingredients and even make it gluten-free if you choose.